zess-hitchhiker/tandemxformatlab/README.md

 TerraSAR-X/TanDEM-X Toolbox for MATLAB
 ======================================

-MATLAB tools to read TerraSAR-X/TanDEM-X datasets
+MATLAB tools to read TerraSAR-X/TanDEM-X datasets.
 $date$,$rev$,$author$

-Copyright 2013 Florian Behner and Simon Reuter
+Copyright 2013 Florian Behner and Simon Reuter.

 This file is part of the TerraSAR-X/TanDEM-X Toolbox for MATLAB.